SerialDesignatorN/KaOS/README.md

 You can also customize the system with settings and you can do your daily tasks with the notes app and more apps on the KASUS STORE

+Please report bugs if you found some
+This project is still in development!!!

 Thank you for reading